EmergenceAI/embodied-drone-agents/README.md

 ## Installation

-To get started with the Embodied Drone Agents project, follow these steps:
+To get started with the Embodied Drone Agents project, it's important to determine the type of computer that you own and what your goals are with respect to the use of this project.
+This project is not compatible with Apple devices.
+You must use either a Windows or Ubuntu Linux machine.
+Follow these steps:

 1. **Clone the repository:**
    ```bash